dbgate/dbgate.github.io/premium.md

 permalink: /pricing/
 ---

+{% include pricing.html %}

-# DbGate Premium
+# DbGate Premium & Team Premium
 Premium edition is build on top of DbGate Community edition and brings guaranteed support and some advanced enterprise functionality.
 DbGate Premium is available as desktop application.
-30-day free-trial period is available.

-# DbGate Team Premium
-Premium edition is build on top of DbGate Community edition and brings guaranteed support and some advanced enterprise functionality.
-DbGate Team Premium is available both as desktop application and web app([docker container](https://hub.docker.com/r/dbgate/dbgate-premium), [npm package](https://www.npmjs.com/package/dbgate-serve-premium)).
-30-day free-trial period is available.

-## Pricing

-{% include pricing.html %}
+Team premium edition adds web application and administration interface.
+It is preffered way for small and middle-size teams.

 ## Adminstration
 Administrator could configure more authentication methods, administer users, roles and connections.
 You can learn more about administration in [documentation](/docs/admin.html)